-To pass the examination, the student must receive satisfactory or excellent ratings from all readers in both the General Field and the Special Field.
-There are three possible ratings for both sections of the qualifying exams.
+To pass the examination, the student must receive satisfactory or excellent ratings from all readers in the General Field, Special Field and the Research Methodology.
+There are three possible ratings for all sections of the qualifying exams.

 - 1. Excellent doctoral work.
 This rating is given for excellent doctoral work.
 If more than fifty percent of a candidate's ratings are excellent, the student is given a letter of special commendation by the department head/chair. - 2.
 Satisfactory doctoral work.
 This rating is given for work that demonstrates competence expected of advanced students in the field.
 Candidates who receive ratings of "excellent" or "satisfactory" doctoral work will pass the examination. - 3.
 Unsatisfactory doctoral work.
 This rating is given for work that can range from completely unsatisfactory to work with significant gaps in knowledge.